Cape-class motor lifeboat: Design

-The lifeboats have maximum speeds of 25 kn and cruising speeds of 22 kn.
-Cape-class lifeboats have fuel capacities of 1560 l and ranges of 200 nmi when cruising.
-They are capable of operating at wind speeds of 50 kn and wave heights of 30 ft.
+The lifeboats have a maximum speed of 25 kn and a cruising speed of 22 kn.
+Cape-class lifeboats have fuel capacities of 1560 l and an designed operational range of 200 nmi when cruising.
+They are capable of operating in sustained wind speeds of 50 kn and wave heights of 30 ft.
 They can tow ships with displacements of up to 150 t and can withstand 60 kn winds and 20 ft-high breaking waves.
+These ships must meet stringent stability requirements.